 Here are some of the top must know Photoshop tips for any regular user.
+I cover many of these when I'm teaching Photoshop courses, others are a bit more obscure but still useful to know though.
 Once you have turned some of these into habit, you will be amazed at how more productive you become when using this powerful image editor.
 These Tips and Tricks generally work the same in previous versions of Photoshop, but if you notice any issues on older / newer versions just let us know as things can change occasionally.

 Photoshop Shortcuts that improve productivity

 Many people known that Tab will hide the panels and toolbar (if you didn’t that’s a bonus tip) but what is less well know is that Shift + Tab pressed together will hide only the panels.
 This is really useful on smaller screens where space is in short supply.

 2) Undo / Redo

 It’s generally well known that Ctrl/Cmd + Z enables you to undo your last action in many Win / Mac applications.
 Holding alt with those pressed will also let you keep stepping backward in time after that.
 What if you want to redo though?
 You could of course go to the Edit menu but why not just hit Ctrl/Cmd+Shift+Z instead.
 If you have gone back a few steps in history with Ctrl/Cmd + Alt + Z, pressing Ctrl/Cmd + Z will bring you back (or should I say forward) through your history again to the end.